KristiyanHr/Sports-Website-loading-info-from-API-/README.md

-                                                              Sports Website – Loading Live Info from API
+🏟️ Sports Website – Loading Live Info from API

-🎯 A sports website built with Node.js, Express, EJS, Bootstrap, and MongoDB that fetches and displays live match information from a football API.
+🎯 A sports website built with Node.js, Express, EJS, Bootstrap, and MongoDB that fetches and displays live football match information from an external API.
-Users can view live scores, match details, and odds, with an attractive and responsive interface.
+Users can view live scores, match details, and odds — all wrapped in a responsive, attractive interface.

 📸 Demo
 <img width="1342" height="637" alt="leagues" src="https://github.com/user-attachments/assets/a99a0090-45a8-4790-8d60-d46b1499e173" />